pattern

 acting on sudden desires or feelings without thinking about the consequences beforehand

-Ex: Without considering the consequences , Alex made impulsive choice to confront his boss about a minor issue .
+Ex: Without considering the consequences , Alex made an impulsive choice to confront his boss about a minor issue .

 logic